WLCB/archive/pages/data.md

 ## Virtual Library Collection Metadata
 ***

 Here, you can download the collection metadata pertaining to the Virtual Library--the 1,000+ publications produced by members of the WLCB.
 To browse the Virtual Library and filter contents by various metadata fields, we suggest you go to the [Virtual Library](https://wlcb.github.io/archive/browse.html) page on this site.
 Use the "CSV" or "Excel" button below to download the filtered metadata you see on the page in your preferred format.
-Alternatively, click the "Download" button at the top right to view the full collection metadata in various export formats.